This article summarizes what partners can expect during the deployment process for embedded OCAs.

 You will receive an email when the burn-in process starts.
 During this process, the OCA will begin to receive fill traffic to bring the content catalog up to date.
 Assuming that the appliance was installed within a reasonable amount of time after receipt, the fill process generally takes about two days.
 If installation was delayed, the fill process can take longer.

-Reminder: You can view details about passing/failing burn-in checks and other emails on the Emails page in the Partner Portal.
+Reminder: You can view details about passing/failing turn-up checks and other emails on the Emails page in the Partner Portal.
+For more information about turn-up checks and how to troubleshoot and fix them, see this related article.

 Appliances will not start serving client traffic until all checks pass and acceptable offload can be achieved.
 When the system is ready, the appliance is automatically enabled to serve clients and you will receive an email indicating that the OCA is live.
 At this point, the status for the OCA in Partner Portal will also switch to "Live".
 The Open Connect Operations team will then continue to monitor its performance.